Baby Back Home: How to Get Your Little One’s Room Ready

 Your baby needs a flat, firm mattress in a safe, secure enclosure.
-Do not use a crib that was built more than 10 years ago, and follow these guidelines when choosing one:
+Do not use a crib that was built more than 10 years ago:

 • The mattress should fit snugly within the crib.
 Cracks are a suffocation risk for infants.

 • The slats of the crib should not be more than 2 1/2 inches apart to prevent your baby’s body slipping through.

 • The crib should not have drop sides or decorative cutouts.

 • All crib parts are secure and original (home repairs could endanger the security of the crib).

 • The crib is not placed near cords, chains, or other dangling pieces (like a mobile).

 • The crib is not near a window.

 • If a sheet is on the mattress, the sheet fits snugly—there is no extra fabric that a baby could choke on.